DynamoDB deserves a real ORM

 DynamoDB with real relationships

 DynamoDB offers unmatched scalability and performance.
-But relational modeling has always meant partition key gymnastics and hand-rolled adjacency lists — dyna-record handles it for you.
+But relational modeling has traditionally required manual partition key design and hand-rolled adjacency lists — dyna-record manages both for you.

 dyna-record combines single-table design with the adjacency list pattern for true relational modeling.
 Your data is pre-joined across partitions, giving you single-query retrieval without expensive joins.